unterberg-dev/react-classmate/README.md

 ### Using element tag props and validation

-By passing the component and the tag name, we can validate the component to only accept the tag name.
+By passing the component and the tag name, we can validate the component to accept tag related props.
 This is useful if you wanna rely on the props for a specific element without the `$` prefix.

 ```tsx